bubriks/katacoda-scenarios/deployment-testing/step5.md

-Now that Istio is set up and running, we can continue by deploying our solution.
+We can continue by deploying our solution.

-Now we need to use the `simple web` that we looked at before during the CI/CD part of the tutorial.
+For this, we need to use the `simple-web` solution that we looked at before (during the CI/CD part of the tutorial).

 `cd simple-web`{{execute T1}}